-We repeated this approach using the bottom-up emissions inventory (Figure 5) finding the results are generally in close agreement to the TCNO2 results, with the highest accumulated emissions being observed in the pre- and post-monsoon.
-In the pre-monsoon season, the integrated emission back-trajectories range between 100 and 800 μ g m-2 from both the east and north-west.
-Note the emission
+We repeated this approach using the bottom-up emissions inventory (Figure 5) finding the results are generally in close agreement to the $TCNO_2$ results, with the highest accumulated emissions being observed in the pre- and post-monsoon.
+In the pre-monsoon season, the integrated emission back-

-- trajectory values are lower than the equivalent TCNO2 values as they are emission fluxes and not the tropospheric integrated column.
+- 380 trajectories range between 100 and 800 μg m-2 from both the east and north-west.
+Note the emission trajectory values are lower than the equivalent TCNO2 values as they are emission fluxes and not the tropospheric integrated column.
 In terms of altitude, the trajectories range from the near-surface to 400 hPa.
 At t=96 hours before arrival at Delhi, the median trajectory position is near 800 hPa before descending below 950 hPa at approximately 30 hours from Delhi (t=30 hours).
-In the vertical distribution, 510 there is no clear link between the integrated emission trajectory values and altitude.
-During the monsoon - 510 there is no clear link between the integrated emission trajectory values and altitude.
-During the monsoon season, there are two limbs of integrated emission trajectories with TCNO2 ranging between 0 and 400 μ g m-2 from the south-west and 300-500 μ g m-2 from the east.
+In the vertical distribution, - there is no clear link between the integrated emission trajectory values and altitude.
+During the monsoon season, there are two limbs of integrated emission trajectories with TCNO2 ranging between 0 and 400 $\mu$ g m-2 from the south-west and 300-500 $\mu$ g m-2 from the east.
 The average trajectory position is lower in altitude, starting at approximately 950 hPa and remaining below this pressure level.
-There appears to be a split in the trajectory origins and altitudes with south-western trajectories coming from the Arabian Sea - 515 near the surface with few emissions sources (airmasses will be influenced to some extent by shipping emissions but the short NO2 lifetime will yield limited impact in Delhi), while more polluted trajectories (i.e. substantial upwind sources) from the east are typically 900-600 hPa in altitude.
-During the post- - monsoon season, the median trajectory altitude is approximately 875 hPa at t=96 hours before arrival in Delhi.
-For the final 24 hours or so, the trajectories converge on Delhi below 950 hPa.
-As a result, while - 520 all seasons experience trajectories 1-day out from Delhi below 950 hPa, the post-monsoon trajectories are

-Deleted: T Deleted: in Deleted: given the typically larger Deleted: and Deleted: the Deleted: the Deleted: the closer to the surface than the pre-monsoon equivalent throughout the 4 days and are exposed to larger emission fluxes than those during the monsoon.
-Secondly, as these post-monsoon trajectories originate from the north-west and are trapped in the IGP by the Himalayas, there is the opportunity for re-circulation of the trajectory over up-wind NO_x sources.
+There appears to be a split in the trajectory origins and altitudes with south-western trajectories coming from the Arabian Sea - 390 near the surface with few emissions sources (airmasses will be influenced to some extent by shipping emissions but the short NO2 lifetime will yield limited impact in Delhi), while more polluted trajectories (i.e. substantial upwind sources) from the east are typically 900-600 hPa in altitude.
+During the postmonsoon season, the median trajectory altitude is approximately 875 hPa at t=96 hours before arrival in Delhi.
+For the final 24 hours or so, the trajectories on Delhi below 950 hPa.
+As a result, while - 395 all seasons experience trajectories 1-day out from Delhi below 950 hPa, the post-monsoon trajectories are closer to the surface than the pre-monsoon equivalent throughout the 4 days and are exposed to larger emission fluxes than those during the monsoon.
+Secondly, as these post-monsoon trajectories originate from the north-west and are trapped in the IGP by the Himalayas, there is the opportunity for re-circulation of the trajectory over up-wind NOx sources.
 Overall, the meteorological, chemical and emission factors, all trapped against the Himalayas, in the post-monsoon season, are key for the substantial degradation in the air quality.